Why is ADM re:generations™ offering incentives?

 Do I need to be an ADM customer to sign up?

 Depending on the program you may get a bigger premium if you deliver your bushels to ADM.
-But some practices, like cover crops, do not require you to be an ADM customer.
+But some practices, like cover crops, do not require you to be an ADM grain customer.
+You’ll just need to set up an account with us to get paid.

 How long is the contract?